More on soundness in the enriched context: Soundness and local presentability

 where $\Phi\+\tx{-Coct}(\K,\L)$ is the $\V$-category of $\V$-functors $\K\to\L$ preserving $\Phi$-flat colimits. \end{cor} \begin{proof} By the proposition above and the equivalent formulations of a $\Phi$-accessibility, the $\V$-category $\K$ is the free cocompletion of of $\K_\Phi$ under $\Phi$-flat colimits.
 Thus the equivalence above is just expressing its universal property. \end{proof}

+\begin{es} Consider a cartesian closed base of enrichment $\V$ together with the sound class $\bo{Fp}$ for finite products (Example~\ref{examplewsc}).
+Given an ordinary category $\C$ with finite products, it is easy to see that the free $\V$-category $\C_\V$ over $\C$ still has finite products and that these are computed as in $\C$.
+It follows that the $\V$-category $\tx{Fp}(\C_\V,\V)$ is locally $\tx{Fp}$-presentable (by Theorem~\ref{1stchar}), so that all the results of this section apply.
+But if we take its underlying category, by construction we have that

+which is in general not locally $\bo{Fp}$-presentable (that is, not a finitary variety), nor locally presentable unless $\V_0$ is.

+For instance, we can consider $\V=\bo{CGTop}$, the cartesian closed category of compactly generated topological spaces (which is not a variety and not locally presentable), and the ordinary Lawvere theory for groups.
+It follows from the arguments above, that the enriched category of groups internal to $\bo{CGTop}$ is locally $\bo{Fp}$-presentable, but its underlying ordinary category is not. \end{es}

-Let $\bo{L}\Phi\bo{P}$ be the 2-category of locally $\Phi$-presentable $\V$-categories, continuous and $\Phi$-flat colimit preserving $\V$-functors, and $\V$-natural transformations.
-On the other side let $\Phi\tx{-}\bo{Cont}$ be the 2-category of $\Phi$-complete $\V$-categories which are the Cauchy completion of a small $\V$-category, $\Phi$-continuous $\V$-functors, and $\V$-natural transformation.
+We now prove an enriched analogue of the Gabriel--Ulmer duality for sound classes that will generalize the ordinary version of~\cite{centazzo2004characterization} (see also \cite[Remark~3.8]{tendas2023dualities}).
+Denote by $\bo{L}\Phi\bo{P}$ the 2-category of locally $\Phi$-presentable $\V$-categories, continuous and $\Phi$-flat colimit preserving $\V$-functors, and $\V$-natural transformations.
+On the other hand, let $\Phi\tx{-}\bo{Cont}$ be the 2-category of $\Phi$-complete $\V$-categories which are the Cauchy completion of a small $\V$-category, $\Phi$-continuous $\V$-functors, and $\V$-natural transformation.

+\begin{nota} Given $\K\in \bo{L}\Phi\bo{P}$, we denote with $\bo{L}\Phi\bo{P}(\K,\V)$ --- bolded --- the hom-category in $\bo{L}\Phi\bo{P}$.
+This is the (ordinary) category of continuous and $\Phi$-flat colimit preserving $\V$-functors $\K\to\V$, and $\V$-natural transformations between them.
+Instead, we denote by $\tx{L}\Phi\tx{P}(\K,\V)$ --- unbolded --- the $\V$-category obtained by taking the full subcategory of $[\K,\V]$ spanned by the continuous and $\Phi$-flat colimit preserving $\V$-functors (the fact that this is actually a $\V$-category, and not just a $\V'$-category for some universe enlargement $\V'\supseteq\V$, follows from the theorem below).
+Therefore we obtain an equality